Throughout the decades of Pete’s artistic career he developed and employed various signature styles.

 Catalogued paintings from 1973 show the SNYDER, PES and Stacked styles of signatures.

-From 1974 onwards the Stacked style signature is used almost exclusively with a few exceptions showing PES ( mostly on pieces marked sketch, study or preliminary works).
+From 1974 onwards the Stacked style signature is used most often with some showing PES.
 Although there are some slight variations Pete’s signature seems to remain quite consistent through to the end of his career.
 I will include a few samples below with dates for reference.

 My hope is that this reference is helpful to those interested in learning about Pete’s career.
 For additional reference, you may also link here to read: Pete’s Biography